-NAT is proud to once more be a partner for Positive East's Red Run for World AIDS Day and we'd love for you to join us.
-Red Run will be held in Victoria Park, Hackney on Sunday 29 December, with two chip timed distances - 5k and 10k.
-Red Run is a fantastic way to raise awareness of HIV and allows people of all abilities to get involved and get into shape.
+NAT is proud to once more be a partner of the World AIDS Day Red Run, hosted by Positive East.
+The run takes place in Victoria Park, Hackney on Sunday 26 November, with two chip timed distances: 5k and 10k.
+The Red Run is a fantastic way to get fit and get involved, while raising awareness and money for HIV.

-Registration is £15, which covers your race t-shirt, individual chip timing, free refreshments and massages.
-Sign up here.
-Just make sure to select National AIDS Trust under ‘I am running for one of the Red Run Partners’ during the registration process.
+Registration is £15, which includes a free t-shirt, individual chip timing, free refreshments and a post-run BBQ in a heated tepee.
+You can sign up here.
+Just make sure to select National AIDS Trust when you’re asked if you’re fundraising for an HIV charity.